When was the last time you were really happy? Like truly, “my life can’t get any better than this” happy?

 At that moment, you were happy.
 You called your best friend to share the news, you went out for a celebratory dinner with your partner, you took your child out for ice cream.
 You treated yourself to a spa or a mini vacation.
 Life seemed to be going your way.

 But let me ask you this:

 How long were you happy before real life snuck back in, along with the worry and doubt?
 How long until you realized that the new job had a lot of stress or until the new house came with more bills than you were ready for?

 And when was the last time you checked a goal off your list and thought “Yup, that’s it.
 I’m done.
 I’m permanently happy now.”?

 Was it like…never?

-But it’s a fallacy, because most of us have the wrong idea of what will make us happy, so we waste a lot of energy in the pursuit of a state of mind that never lasts.
+But most of us have the wrong idea of what will make us happy, so we waste a lot of energy pursuing something that just won’t last.

-You may think, “If only I could pay off my debt, I’d stop worrying and be at peace.”
+It’s really common to think that because debt is a stressor, that it’s keeping us from being happy.
+You might think, “If only I could pay off my debt, I’d stop worrying and be at peace.”
 Or “If only I could find a way to make $___, I could do the things I want to do in life, and I’d be happy.”